Trekking Huayhuash Classic 14D/13N

-Today we expect a day of important physical effort, we will walk an average of 14 kilometers with 750m of positive slope and 550m of descent, on the way we will visit three emblematic lakes (Qanrajancacocha, Siulacocha and Quesillococha), this always accompanied by the view of Hirishanca Chico, Yerupaja and Siula, after reaching the viewpoint of the lakes we continue our journey to the Huayhuash camp.
+Today we expect a day of important physical effort, we will walk an average of 8.7 miles with 2,460 ft (750m) of positive slope and 1,804 ft (550m) of descent, on the way we will visit three emblematic lakes (Qanrajancacocha, Siulacocha and Quesillococha), this always accompanied by the view of Hirishanca Chico, Yerupaja and Siula, after reaching the viewpoint of the lakes we continue our journey to the Huayhuash camp.

 Difficulty: Today will be a day of much physical effort, many climbs, but the panoramic view of the mountains will make us forget all the fatigue.

-We begin the hike ascending by the Portachuelo pass (4.650m) from where we can appreciate the Cordillera Raura and the snowy peak León Huacanan, then we border part of the Viconga lagoon and walk through a small valley until we reach the Viconga camp 4407m, there we will find some hot springs.
+We begin the hike ascending by the Portachuelo pass 15, 256 ft (4.650m) from where we can appreciate the Cordillera Raura and the snowy peak León Huacanan, then we border part of the Viconga lagoon and walk through a small valley until we reach the Viconga camp 14,435 ft (4400m), there we will find some hot springs.

 Difficulty: Moderate ups and downs.

-From Viconga we head towards the Cuyoc pass 5050 m, this pass is located between the Cuyoc and Pumarinri hills, from this point we have wonderful views of the Cordillera Raura and part of the Cordillera Huayhuash; then we descend to the valley of Guanacpatay located next to Elefantepampa; in Guanacpatay will be our camp, tonight we will sleep over 4300m.
+From Viconga we head towards the Cuyoc pass 16,568 ft (5050m), this pass is located between the Cuyoc and Pumarinri hills, from this point we have wonderful views of the Cordillera Raura and part of the Cordillera Huayhuash; then we descend to the valley of Guanacpatay located next to Elefantepampa; in Guanacpatay will be our camp, tonight we will sleep over 14,108 ft (4300m).